sybrew/the-seo-framework/readme.txt

 	-> While we're at it, also define a default for their broken post type?
 		-> It's really their problem, though.

-TODO clean up xsl-stylesheet.php: Move all functions to a dedicated interpreter/builder class, so that the view file is small and neat.
 TODO fix js lint warnings about the l10n const being unavailable.
 	-> This probably affects all files.
 Addressing this with modern JS could prevent unforeseen bugs with future FSE.